douyu/jupiter/README.md

 ## Introduction

-JUPITER is a governance-oriented microservice framework, and used for many years in [Douyu](https://www.douyu.com).
+JUPITER is a governance-oriented microservice framework, which is being used for years at [Douyu](https://www.douyu.com).

 ## Documentation

-See the [中文文档](http://jupiter.douyu.com/) for document in Chinese.
+See the [中文文档](http://jupiter.douyu.com/) for the Chinese documentation.

 ## Quick Start